intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/AutoML/visualization.md

 AutoML visualization provides two kinds of visualization.

 1. During the searching process, the visualizations of each trail are shown and updated every 30 seconds.
+(Monitor view)
 2. After the searching process, a leaderboard of each trail's configs and metrics is shown.
+(Leaderboard view)

 Note that: AutoML visualization is based on tensorboard and tensorboardx.
 They should be installed properly before the training starts.

-## Scalar view
+## Monitor view

 Before training, start the tensorboard server through